Who Specializes in Digital Maturity Assessment and Implementation?

 • We do not sell cloud, ERP, or SaaS licenses; our role is to help you sequence investments and make vendors compete on outcomes.

-DUNNIXER is usually a fit when you want a neutral, practitioner-led partner to run a maturity assessment and stand alongside you in implementation governance—without adding another outsourcing layer.
+DUNNIXER is usually a fit when you want a neutral, practitioner-led partner to run a maturity assessment and produce decision-ready artifacts—and (if needed) support implementation governance (not delivery) without adding an outsourcing layer.

 A Shortlist Checklist for CIOs and CDOs